 The successful candidate will want to be involved in service development and education of peers and community providers on relevant clinical and risk management issues.

 Previous experience with court processes and violence risk assessment and treatment would be beneficial although ongoing training and education will be given to the successful candidate on forensic-specific issues.

-To be considered for this role you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, hold a current practising certificate and have a full New Zealand driver's licence.
+To be considered for this role you must be a Registered Social Worker with the Social Worker Registration Board of New Zealand, hold a current practising certificate and a full NZ driver licence.